-ty to unobservability" which has no relevance at all to the existence/nonexistence issue;60 siding with Hacking's view that the experimenter is necessarily, and rightly, convinced of the reality of a great many unobservable entities;61 and of course sharing Sellars' faith in the power of science to draw up ever more correct images of the world.
+Secondly, with the views I have here put forward, where would I locate my position in the philosophy of science?
+I still feel myself belonging to the realist camp, siding with Grover Maxwell's contention that there is a "continuous transition from observability to unobservability" which has no relevance at all to the existence/nonexistence issue; siding with Hacking's view that the experimenter is necessarily, and rightly, convinced of the reality of a great many unobservable entities; and of course sharing Sellars' faith in the power of science to draw up ever more correct images of the world.
 But I also take seriously the cautioning words Sellars again and again voiced: what contemporary science offers consists, in no small measure, of promissory notes.
-The position I suggest appears to me to offer a felicitous compromise between common-sense realism and scientific realism.
+The position I suggest appears to me to offer a felicitous compromise between commonsense realism and scientific realism.
 But there is one variety of scientific realism I can, clearly, not make friends with: structural realism, although this is considered, it seems, by many realists and antirealists alike as "the most defensible form of scientific realism".
 Structural realism says that we should epistemically commit ourselves only to the mathematical or structural content of our theories.
 I believe that, quite on the contrary, we should commit ourselves to the visualizable content of them.

 And so, by way of conclusion, let me now ask myself a third, very brief, and somewhat emotional, question: had that hoped-for next meeting with Rorty happened, how would it have played out?
 Certainly we would have been in agreement that verbal language in general, and the language of theories in particular, do not picture; they are conventional instruments the community of human beings use.
-But everyday thinking and communication, as well as scientific theories, involve more than just verbal language.
-They involve images, too.
-They involve, indeed they fundamentally rely on, visualizations.
-And can we not say that the images presupposed, or suggested, by our most successful theories amount to something like mirrors of nature?
-I believe Rorty would have found this idea intriguing.
-He might even have liked it.

-60 Grover Maxwell, "The Ontological Status of Theoretical Entities" (1962), repr. in Curd and Cover, eds., Philosophy of Science, p.
+Grover Maxwell, "The Ontological Status of Theoretical Entities" (1962), repr. in Curd and Cover (eds.), Philosophy of Science, p.
 1057.

-61 Hacking, op. cit., pp. 1154 f.
+Hacking, op. cit., pp. 1154 f.

-62 See the opening sentence of James Ladyman's excellent discussion in the Stanford Encyclopedia of Philosophy entry "Structural Realism" (http://plato.stanford.edu/entries/structural-realism, first published in Nov.
+See the opening sentence of James Ladyman's excellent discussion in the Stanford Encyclopedia of Philosophy entry "Structural Realism" (http://plato.stanford.edu/ entries/structural-realism, first published in Nov.
 2007), see also Ladyman's earlier book Understanding Philosophy of Science, London: Routledge, 2002, as well as the unpublished, but widely cited, chapter "The Scientific Realism Debate" in Ioannis Votsis' 2004 PhD dissertation.